NHSLeadership/nightingale-companion/README.md

  of your site and impact performance and speed.
 This is a tiny tweak that has an incremental benefit.
  - Style login page - Modified the login page to use the theme design and layout
  - Enable Emergency Alert - Adds the emergency alert header to the theme customiser.
 Even when enabled, you will still need to add content via themes > customiser to make it display on your site.
+ - Sharing buttons.
+Choose whether you would like sharing buttons showing on individual posts and pages.
+You can select to not show these, show them at the top of your content, below your content or both.
+This is a global setting.
+ - Sharing Title - choose what text to show before the sharing buttons.
+Default is `Share This:`

  ### Functionality ###